-The Water Act also conferred powers on Ofwat or the Secretary of State to impose financial penalties on Regulated Companies and the new licensees introduced by the Water Act.
-Ofwat and the Secretary of State have the power to fine such a company up to 10 per cent. of its turnover if it fails to comply with its licence conditions, standards of performance or other obligations.
-The penalty must also be reasonable in all the circumstances.
-In 2007, Ofwat imposed a fine of £8.5m on United Utilities for non-compliant trading arrangements with associate companies in breach of condition F of its licence.
+In 2007, Ofwat imposed a fine of £8.5 million on United Utilities for non-compliant trading arrangements with associate companies in breach of condition F of its licence.
 In February 2008, Ofwat fined Southern Water a total of £20.3 million for breaching Condition J and/or M of its licence in respect of regulatory reporting.
 In April 2008, Ofwat imposed a fine on Severn Trent Water of 3 per cent. of its turnover (£35.8 million) for breaching the same conditions of its licence.
 In that same month it also imposed a fine on TWUL of 0.7 per cent. of its turnover (£9.7 million), again for breaching the same conditions of its licence.
+In October 2008, Ofwat fined Tendring Hundred £42,000 for breaching condition M of its licence by submitting unreliable, inaccurate and incomplete information to Ofwat.

 The Water Act also provides for situations where a new licensee has caused or contributed to a breach of a Regulated Company's licence or caused or contributed to a Regulated Company contravening a statutory or other requirement, or where a Regulated Company has caused or contributed to the breach of a new licensee's licence or caused or contributed to the breach of the latter's statutory or other requirements.
 In those cases, Ofwat may impose an appropriate remedy.
-A Regulated Company may appeal a penalty order to the court (the "Court").
+A Regulated Company may appeal a penalty order to the High Court (the "Court"), although the grounds of appeal are limited.
 The Court may cancel or reduce the penalty or extend the time-scale to pay.
 The requirement to pay the penalty is suspended until the case is determined.
-A financial penalty may not be imposed under this provision for an infringement if it is more appropriate to proceed under the Competition Act.
+A financial penalty may not be imposed under this provision for an infringement if it would be more appropriate to proceed under the Competition Act.